Phases of the penetration testing process

 # Mapping tools

-A key argument is that there is no clear cutoff point between passive and active intelligence gathering techniques.
-Wheeler (2011) notes, “Although passive testing sounds harmless, beware that the definition of passive is not always consistent across the field.
-There are definitely gray areas to be aware of.”
-The confusion includes whether the use of third parties for services is considered passive testing (e.g., Ollmann, 2007), whether the process of testing can be traced back to the tester, and whether the information gathering can be performed without the knowledge of the organization under investigation (i.e., remains stealthy).
+There is no clear cutoff point between passive and active intelligence gathering techniques.
+The definition of passive is not always consistent across the field.
+The confusion includes whether the information gathering can be performed without the knowledge of the organization under investigation (i.e., remains stealthy) and whether the process of testing can be traced back to the tester's location or IP address.

 Scanning and enumeration

-Security analysts now apply the information they gathered in recon towards gathering more in-depth information on the targets.
+Security analysts now apply the information they gathered in reconnaissance towards gathering more in-depth information on the targets.
+Scanning and enumeration can be,

 Both passive and active techniques exist for scanning and enumeration.
 There are three major types of scanning—network scanning, port scanning, and vulnerability scanning.
 Enumeration techniques include Banner Grabbing, NetBIOS Enumeration, SNMP Enumeration, using LDAP, and using NTP and SMTP.